Public Administration (PUAD)

-This course explores leadership within the public sector by focusing on leadership theories, leadership skills, and how to develop them.
+This course explores leadership within the public sector.
+It focuses on leadership theories, leadership skills and how to develop them within an ethical framework.
 What can, or should, we expect from our leaders in the public sector?
 What can, or should, our public leaders expect from us?
 What is the nature of the relationship between the two?
-Leaders who are effective act as catalysts who organize multiple stakeholders, facilitate agreements, tackle tough issues, and think systematically and strategically about viable actions.
-Knowing how to harness one's passion and remain flexible and inclusive with situations that arise to obtain the desired result is what leadership is about.
+How do we ensure ethical behavior as public administrative leaders?
 Previously MPA 0420.

 PUAD 5430 Economics of the Nonprofit Sector 3 Credits